open-mmlab/mmaction/INSTALL.md

 ## Install Pre-requisites
 ### Install Decord (Optional)
 [Decord](https://github.com/zhreshold/decord) is an efficient video loader with smart shuffling.
-This is required when you want to use videos as the input format for training and is more efficient than OpenCV, useds by [mmcv](https://github.com/open-mmlab/mmcv).
+This is required when you want to use videos as the input format for training and is more efficient than OpenCV, used by [mmcv](https://github.com/open-mmlab/mmcv).
 If you just want to have a quick experience with MMAction, you can simply skip this step.
 The installation steps follow decord's documentation.